zenOSmosis/speaker.app/README.md

 ### Invalid MongoDB Permissions (or some other missing environment variable)

-Refer to environment setup in [Building and Running](#building-and-running)
+Refer to environment setup in [Building and Running](#building-and-running).

 ### Invalid Elf header (farmhash)

 Related to scaling Socket.io across CPU cores.
 Make sure all npm installs are executed on the same platform as used during runtime.
-See https://github.com/lovell/farmhash/issues/21
+See https://github.com/lovell/farmhash/issues/21.

 ### Error: ENOSPC: System limit for number of file watchers reached